 Network Functions Virtualization (NFV) is the cornerstone behind new networking frameworks, whose aim is to increase the flexibility, programmability, scalability and efficiency of communications networks by leveraging the cloud computing philosophy.
 That is, by using general purpose equipment, rather than vendor-specific hardware, which allow the virtualization of their computing, storage and communications resources.
 Thus, network services are deployed in a flexible manner on top of this virtualized infrastructure.
 Therefore, the aim of this deliverable is to discuss the benefits of the NFV technology for the SEMIoTICS project: support network services with heterogeneous Quality of Service (QoS) guarantees such as low latency, reliability, security and privacy; provide scalable, adaptable and dynamic network services to client IoT applications.
-This deliverable is the first version of the final deliverable D3.8 of task 3.2.
-Moreover, it is worth mentioning that this task has interplays with the work packages (WPs) of the SEMIoTICS project.
+This document is the final deliverable of task 3.2.
+Moreover, it is worth mentioning that this task has interplays with the other work packages (WPs) of the SEMIoTICS project.
 Namely, WP 2 is an input for task 3.2, and task 3.2 produces outputs for WP 5 and 6.
 Finally, it interacts with WP 4 to leverage the pattern-driven approach of WP 4 and with the tasks of WP 3 to provide a coherent networking approach.